 So if women want to become equals in a male-dominated environment, they should be held to the same standards and given the same treatment as men.

 This argument is often used to oppose initiatives that give women additional consideration in the hiring process or make efforts to create a more inclusive company culture.
-But it is a perspective that ignores the realities of discrimination and the ways in which it is often invisible to those who enact it.
+But it is a perspective that ignores the realities of discrimination and how it is often invisible to those who enact it.

 Because hiring processes, performance evaluations, networking opportunities, and company cultures—to name just a handful of factors—are often designed and arbitrated by men, these systems contain inherent bias.

-This is not to say that misogyny is knowingly built into corporate structures, but rather that subtle influences and beliefs create systems that disadvantage women, simply by them not including female perspectives.
+Instead, subtle influences and beliefs create systems that disadvantage women, only by them not including female perspectives.

 This disparity means that the consumer landscape is skewed by male perspectives, which means that both consumers and businesses are losing out.
-It means businesses aren’t reaching their maximum sales potentials and a massive swath of consumers aren’t being represented by the companies trying to reach them.
+It means businesses aren’t reaching their maximum sales potentials.

-Of course, huge leaps have been made in the past century toward creating an equal workplace.
-But we still have a long way to go, and if we can’t recognise and acknowledge the disparity we are doomed to stagnation.
+Of course, huge leaps have taken afoot in the past century towards creating a gender-equal workplace.
+But we still have a long way to go, and if we can’t recognise and acknowledge the disparity, we are doomed to stagnation.

-So to help us understand the issue more clearly, Towergate Insurance recently published an interactive data graphic that examines common barriers between the genders, differences in opportunities for career advancement, and discrepancies in pay.
+So to help us understand the issue more clearly; Our friends at Towergate Insurance recently published an interactive data graphic.
+They examined the common barriers between the genders, differences in opportunities for career advancement, and discrepancies in the gender pay gap.

-Female CEOs, for instance, earn about £2 million ($2.5m) less per year than their male counterparts and must work in their industries for about a year and a half longer before they can advance to the level of Chief Executive Officer.
+Female CEOs, for instance, earn about £2 million ($2.5m) less per year than their male counterparts.
+They must work in their industries for about a year and a half longer before they can advance to the level of Chief Executive Officer.

 Awareness is always the first step toward enacting change.
 So get the facts about this pressing issue in the business world, and learn how you can take active steps toward creating a more inclusive workplace.